Just like almost everything else in the house, the refrigerator can pose a danger to your child.

 So, I have some bad news.
 You are going to have to clean under the fridge and quite regularly too.
 Sucks doesn’t it?
 You came here to baby proof and here’s me telling you to clean.

-And with that you have reached the end on my guide to baby proofing fridges.
+And with that, you have reached the end of my guide to baby-proofing fridges.
 Do you have any tips you could share?